andrasq/node-docs/code-structure.md

 ## Avoid Make-Work.
 Code for today.
 - do not put in unneeded features
 - easier to redesign tomorrow than to future-proof now
+- leave the code as clean and as complete as possible; assume it won't be revisited

 ## Avoid Surprises.
 Write tests.